Port Huron Pirates

 The Port Huron Pirates were a professional indoor football team based in Port Huron, Michigan.
 The team was a charter member of the Great Lakes Indoor Football League (GLIFL) joining the league in 2006 as an expansion team.
 The Pirates were the first professional indoor football team to be based in Port Huron.
 They played their home games at McMorran Arena in Port Huron, Michigan.

 The Pirates are the only team to never lose a regular season game in the history of the Continental Indoor Football League, going 22–0 for the only two years that the team existed.

 Franchise history

 2006

 In their inaugural season, Pirates owner hired Brian Hug to be the head coach. the Pirates went undefeated (10–0), defeated the Battle Creek Crunch in the semifinals, and won the inaugural Great Lakes Bowl I 40–34 over the Rochester Raiders, with RB Rayshawn Askew winning the game's MVP title.
 Over 2,500 fans witnessed the game, marking one of the biggest crowds to watch a sporting event at McMorran Place.
-Adding some more great news was the fact that QB Shane Franzer was named the inaugural GLIFL MVP of the All-Star game and Rayshawn Askew was named the inaugural GLIFL Running Back of the Year.
+Adding some more great news was that QB Shane Franzer was named the inaugural GLIFL MVP of the All-Star game and Rayshawn Askew was named the inaugural GLIFL Running Back of the Year.